 There are joints among different sets of shots in editing generally.
-Moreover it is unavoidable even if we use how many cameras.
-In this film, Sammo Hung's poses form joints for the next sets of shots.
+Moreover it is unavoidable even if we use many cameras.
+In this film, Sammo Hung's pauses form joints for the next sets of shots.
 In this set of shots, we can also learn the most beautiful reverse cut in this film.
 Reverse cut is mostly used in action films.
 Sammo Hung's reverse cut points cooperate with action shift points in choreography.
-Reverse cut is separable.
+Reverse cut is always separable.
 See Fig.4-5.

 The smooth and dynamic use of Zoom in/out